Policies and Procedures

 Interns receive full A/P personnel benefits (health insurance – physical health, mental health, eye, dental; domestic partner benefits, retirement) and are entitled to all A/P rights and privileges sanctioned by the University, i.e., library privileges, access to Student Recreation Center through faculty passes which may be purchased, discounted tickets and group access numbers to business services, etc.

-All staff is expected to be present at the Counseling and Psychological Services (CAPS) beginning at 8:00 a.m. until 5:00 p.m. with one hour for lunch.
-Staff is responsible for managing their own schedules and is encouraged to utilize flex time when possible if engaged in after-hours services.
+Staff are expected to be present at the Counseling and Psychological Services (CAPS) beginning at 8:00 a.m. until 5:00 p.m. with one hour for lunch.
+Staff are responsible for managing their own schedules and are encouraged to utilize flex time when possible if engaged in after-hours services.
 Examples of after-hours services include facilitating therapy groups, community service, presenting a workshop, etc.

-Yearly vacation allotment: Interns are allotted 25 vacation days per year.
-These days must be used during the contract year.
+Yearly vacation allotment: As university employees, interns are allotted 25 vacation days per year which must be used during the contract year.
 However, in order for the intern to meet to the 2000 hour requirement, only 10 days of vacation may be taken in the year.

 Using vacation days: Prior to leaving CAPS for vacation, each staff member must fill out an absence request form to indicate the days s/he will be on vacation.
 In cases of extended vacation, the Director must be informed, and this form submitted, at least one week prior to leaving on vacation.
 Summer vacation requests must be given to the Director by mid-April, so that a master schedule of staff coverage can be planned for the summer months.
 Persons submitting vacation request earliest will be given first priority on their preferred vacation times.